klovric/scdrm/README.md

 12.0 Author
 -----------------------------------------
 Currently working as Linux architect @ IBM Croatia.
-You can contact me at kresimir.lovric@ibm.com
+You can contact me at kresimir.lovric@ibm.com, Linkedin or Github.

-Linkedin or Github